Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

-For the love of cats
+For the Love of Cats

-If you are a devoted cat lover like myself, you too might be curious about the fascinating marvels your cat does, then you just might might be interested in reading this.
+If you are a devoted cat lover like myself, you too might be curious about the fascinating marvels your cat does, then you just might be interested in reading this.
 I know I enjoy the quirky behaviors of my beloved cats, I often wonder what it means when one will purr very loudly, or if the grass they are munching on is safe.
-Cats have a very delightful personalities, they can be stubborn and aloof one minute or craving your love the next minute while digging into your lap for attention.
+Cats have a very delightful personality, they can be stubborn and aloof one minute or craving your love the next minute while digging into your lap for attention.

 I have discovered and listed below some pretty interesting things about your cat you may have not known, a few tips that will keep your furry friend happy, safe, and healthy hopefully for a long, long time.
 These are some fascinating facts I have put together while looking into the world of the precious creature known as the domestic house cat we know and love.

 3. It's not a good idea to feed your cat tuna fish exclusively, mainly because it lacks taurine, an essential nutrient your cat requires for good health.
-While tuna fish is fine for your cat in moderation or as a treat, too much canned tuna can be a no no.
+While tuna fish is fine for your cat in moderation or as a treat, too much canned tuna can be a no-no.

-4. Surprisingly, purring does not always indicate that a cat is happy and healthy, some cats will purr loudly when they are terrified or in pain.
-Also purring may actually increase in a cat experiencing pain.
+4. Surprisingly, purring does not always indicate that a cat is happy and healthy; some cats will purr loudly when they are terrified or in pain.
+Also, purring may actually increase in a cat experiencing pain.

-5. Your cat needs fat in it's diet because it is not able to produce it's own.
-This may be due to your cats inability to regulate the rate at which liver enzymes break down protein.
+5. Your cat needs fat in its diet because it is not able to produce its own.
+This may be due to your cat's inability to regulate the rate at which liver enzymes break down protein.

 6. While many cats or kittens enjoy milk, it will cause many of them to have diarrhea.
 Many cats cannot properly digest lactose as they become older.